citusdata/citus_docs/ref_arch/real_time_dashboards.rst

 .. code-block:: sql

-  -- this should be run on the workers and master CREATE AGGREGATE sum (hll)
+  -- this should be run on the workers and coordinator CREATE AGGREGATE sum (hll)
   (
     sfunc = hll_union_trans,